The best smart scale of 2021

 Using the procedures described above, we gave each smart scale a score in each subcategory, combined those numbers for a maximum score in each category, then totaled those numbers for a final overall score.
 We broke down the scores as follows:

-- Compatibility had a maximum of 35 points: How many devices it paired with (10), app usability (10), app compatibility (10) and how many users it recognized (5).
+- Compatibility had a maximum of 35 points: how many devices it paired with (10 points), app usability (10 points), app compatibility (10 points) and how many users it recognized (5 points).

 - Other factors: In addition to our points rubric, we considered other factors like the scale’s price and its capabilities compared to other models.